monika-sahay/Fidelity_International_api_design/Task_1.md

 1. Create New Security Risk Assessment
      * Method: `POST`
      * Endpoint: `/api/V1/risks`
+     * Request Body:
+     * Description: Specifies the data (usually in JSON format) that needs to be sent to the server in the request.
+This is used to provide information to the server when creating or updating a resource.
+       ```
+       {
+          "title": "Risk title",
+          "description": "Detailed risk description",
+          "riskLevel": "High | Medium | Low",
+          "identifiedBy": "John Doe",
+          "system": "Affected system or component",
+          "dateIdentified": "YYYY-MM-DD",
+          "status": "Open"
+        }
+       ```
+       * Response:
+            - 201 Created:
+              ```
+              {
+                  "message": "Security risk created successfully.",
+                  "riskId": "12345"
+              }

+              ```
+            - 400 Bad Request:
+              ```
+              {
+                  "error": "Invalid request data.
+Please check the fields and try again."
+              }
+              ```

 2. Get All Security Risks
      * Method: `GET`
      * Endpoint: `/api/v1/risks`